 Q: Where should I place a bait station or a trap?

-A: Look for signs of rodent activity - feces, urine stains, chew marks and hair - or listen for scratching or squeaking sounds, particularly at night.
+A: Look for signs of rodent activity—such as feces, urine stains, chew marks, or hair—or listen for scratching or squeaking sounds, particularly at night.
 Place rodent control products in the locations of highest activity.
-These locations include behind stoves or refrigerators and inside cabinets.
-If you place and do not see activity move the trap to a different location.
-Rodent control products should always be used in locations where kids and pets don't actively play or crawl; however, Tomcat offers options for baits and traps to meet your individual needs and preferences.
-For a video showing how to set each individual kind of bait station or trap, see our YouTube page.
+These locations may include behind stoves or refrigerators and inside cabinets.
+If you place a trap and do not see activity, move it to a different location.

 Q: How much rodent bait do I need?

 A: Each package is carefully labeled in accordance with strict guidelines set by the Environmental Protection Agency (EPA).
 Consult the package for specific usage information.
-Each one-ounce block of our Tomcat mouse killer baits will kill up to 12 mice*.
+Each 1-oz. bait block in our Tomcat® Mouse Killer products will kill up to 12 mice*.
 Keep in mind that mice and rats reproduce quickly, so a problem left untreated can turn into a major problem.
 For larger issues, place bait stations in multiple locations to ensure you stop the problem before it grows.

-Q: What's the best way to use a bait?
+Q: What's the best way to use rodent bait?

-A: Always secure bait in a bait station.
-TOMCAT sells its baits pre-loaded in, or packaged with tamper-resistant bait stations.
+A: Bait blocks should always be secured in a bait station.
+Tomcat® sells both pre-loaded, disposable bait stations and refillable bait stations packaged with additional bait blocks.
 You should begin baiting as soon as you detect a problem.
-Put bait stations in areas where you notice or suspect rodent activity; where rodents will find it.
+Put bait stations in areas where you notice or suspect rodent activity, to make them easier for rodents to find.
 Mice tend to travel only 10 to 30 feet from their nest, while a rat's home range is 100 to 150 feet.
-Be sure to keep bait fresh and dry, and dispose of any old or contaminated bait.
-Each mouse only needs to consume a small portion of the bait block to get ill and die, so while you may not see a great deal of evidence that it is being consumed, it is working.
+Be sure to keep the bait fresh and dry, and dispose of any old or contaminated bait.
+Each mouse only needs to consume a small portion of the bait block to become ill and die, so while you may not see a great deal of evidence that it is being consumed, it is working.
 As with any rodent control product, always follow the DIRECTIONS FOR USE on the package.
 The safest way to use any rodent control product is to place it in areas inaccessible to children and dogs.